Jason-Jisu-Lee/Pomodoro-Timer/README.md

 I used the React Library because of its unique ability to partially render a page without the need to reload which is essential since the timer needs to re-render periodically without user initiation.
 I also utilized Bootstrap CSS Framework which allowed me to focus on the development of functionality over stylization, without compromising on style.

 ### Objective
-This project demonstrates the ability to work with rendering and state management using React How to utilize state across multiple components.
+This project demonstrates the ability to work with rendering and state management using React as well as competency in Bootstrap CSS Framework:
-How to eliminate the chance for race conditions.
+- Make use of states across multiple components
+- Handle all of the race conditions
-How to correctly utilize props and the downward flow of information as it relates to React.
+- Utilize props and the downward flow of information
-Proper utilization of a Bootstrap progress bar.
-Overall a very fun challenge that lead me to many fun discoveries and lots of fun puzzles & problems!
+- Use of Bootstrap Framework to design, and create the progress bar
+- Implement start, break, and pause logic through buttons and event handlers

+Thank you for checking out my app :) <br />
+— Jason Lee<br />
+Connect with me on [LinkedIn](https://www.linkedin.com/in/jason-jisu-lee)